joshmcrty/Flurry/README.md

 Options
 -------

-`height` controls how far down the page the flakes will fall in pixels
+`height` controls how far down the page the flakes will fall in pixels.
+Default is `150` or the height of the container, whichever is smaller.

-`density` controls how frequently new flakes are generated in milliseconds
+`density` controls how frequently new flakes are generated in milliseconds; lower is more dense.
+Default is `100`.

-`speed` controls how fast the flakes fall
+`speed` controls how fast the flakes fall; lower is faster.
+Default is `3000`.

-`small` determines the font size of the smallest flakes in pixels
+`small` determines the font size of the smallest flakes in pixels.
+Default is `12`.

-`large` determines the font size of the largest flakes in pixels
+`large` determines the font size of the largest flakes in pixels.
+Default is `20`.

-`wind` controls how far to the left the flakes will drift in pixels
+`wind` controls how far to the left the flakes will drift in pixels.
+Default is `40`.
+Use a negative number to make flakes drift to the right.

-`variance` controls how much each flake will randomly drift in pixels using the `wind` as a base
+`variance` controls how much each flake will randomly drift in pixels using the `wind` as a base.

-`preventScrolls` determines whether `overflow-x: auto` is applied to the `html` element to prevent horizontal scrolling
+`preventScroll` determines whether `overflow: auto` is applied to the selected element to prevent horizontal scrolling.
+Default is `true`.

-`character` determines the character or html entity to be replicated as a snowflake
+`useRelative` determines whether `position: relative` is applied to the selected element so flakes are generated within it (useful for generating flakes for a specific part of the page).
+Default is `true`.

-`transparency` determines the alpha value of color of the character
+`character` determines the character or html entity to be replicated as a snowflake.
+Default is `&bull;`.

-`container` determines the element to which the flakes will be appended to
+`transparency` determines the alpha value of color of the character.
+Default is `1`.